orf/HtmlToWord/README.md

 #### Rendering hooks / Custom styles
 The Parser class has two callbacks: preRender and postRender, which are called before and after an element is rendered.
-You can use these callbacks to modify and elements style post-rendering, for example to change all tables to a set custom style you can do the following:
+You can use these callbacks to modify and elements style post-rendering, for example to change all tables to a set custom style you can do the following (e is the Element instance)

 ```python
 from HtmlToWord.elements.Table import Table